CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/07-sdk-batch.md

     > **Congratulations** on completing the lab!
 Now, it's time to validate it.
 Here are the steps:
     > - Hit the Validate button for the corresponding task.
 If you receive a success message, you have successfully validated the lab.
     > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+    > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 <validation step="9388db32-62bd-416d-a11e-beba00d5bd19" />